Revised April 2022

 Tour Company or DIY?

 OK, you’re reading a post written by someone that LOOOOVES to organize travel, research hotels and restaurants, and book things herself.
 So.
-That being said, I am puzzled as to why someone would pay a company a shit-ton of money to book a “self-guided” tour – you pay this company to book the hostels/hotels for you ahead of time, and to send your bags ahead to the next town for you, and they email you a printout of the trail to follow from stage to stage (the sections of the trail that most people follow from Village A to Village B are called “stages”).
+That being said, I am puzzled as to why someone would pay a company a shit-ton of money to book a “self-guided” tour – you pay a company to book the hostels/hotels for you ahead of time, and to send your bags ahead to the next town for you, and they email you a printout of the trail to follow from stage to stage (the sections of the trail that most people follow from Village A to Village B are called “stages”).
 I actually saw a tour online (at my favorite sporting goods store) that offered 5 days on the Camino with hotels and meals included…for $3000.
 WTAF??
 Honestly?
-Theresa and I each spent around $500 for 12 days for the same – meals and simple accommodations and a few days of sending our bags ahead.
-Yes.
-For 12 days.

-I purchased the “Bible” book of the trail – Ed Brierley’s Camino guide, and also downloaded the “Wise Pilgrim” camino app to my phone which contains an interactive map of the trail showing where you are on the trail (even without internet) and has links to many hostels, hotels, “albergues” (similar to hostels) and restaurants along the way.
+I purchased the “Bible” book of the trail – Ed Brierley’s Camino guide, and also downloaded the “Wise Pilgrim” camino app to my phone which contains an interactive map of the trail showing where you are on the trail (even without data) and has links to many hostels, hotels, “albergues” (similar to hostels) and restaurants along the way.

 You cannot get lost on this trail!
-Even ME!!!
+Even ME!!! 🧭 And trust me – I am the lostest of the lost! 🤦🏽♀️

 The iconic scallop seashell and sunshine yellow arrows are truly everywhere…

 Each evening, Theresa and I would assess how far we thought we would like to go the next day (based on the “standard” stages of the Camino in Brierley’s book, the condition of our feet, the elevation gain and the weather forecast) and booked accommodations online for the next night.
 We mainly used Booking.com to find places and it worked out perfectly.
-Although many people choose to arrive in the next town without accommodation reservations and either walk into a municipal-owned albergue (a super inexpensive dorm-type hostel that doesn’t accept reservations) and grab a bed, we decided we wanted to take our time, choosing to leisurely leave our current accommodations at 8:30 or 9 am to begin our day’s walk and avoid the “bed race” – some walkers they get up at o ‘dark thirty to try get to the next stage before everyone else to guarantee they get a bed for the night.
+Although many people choose to arrive in the next town without accommodation reservations and either walk into a municipal-owned albergue (a super inexpensive dorm-type hostel that doesn’t accept reservations) and grab a bed, we decided we wanted to take our time, choosing to leisurely leave our current accommodations at 8:30 or 9 am to begin our day’s walk and avoid the “bed race” – some walkers get up at o ‘dark thirty to get to the next stage before everyone else to guarantee they get a bed for the night.
 We paid anywhere from $12 to $25/per person per night for very basic to very lovely places located along The Way.

 And although we chose to carry our own backpacks most days, we did send them along on the day we knew it was going to be very hot, as well as the two days we would be dealing with a lot of uphill and downhill climbing.
 For 5 to 7 Euros, you can have local vans pick up your bag from your hostel/hotel in the morning and drop it off wherever you’re staying later that day.
 There are a few companies that have been doing this for years – we used TuiTrans and Way to Santiago.
 All the hostels/hotels have the little envelopes you’ll need – you email the transport company that evening to let them know where you are staying and where you’re headed the next day, fill in the info on the little envelope and put the $$ inside, pin the envelope to your backpack, and leave the pack at reception before 8 am for pick up and drop off at the next stage.
 Voila.
 Super-duper simple, cheap, easy and efficient!!